The Best Christmas Day Countdown Ideas

 - Drink hot chocolate by the fire

-Also, most stores carry cheap advent calendars, you can make your own DIY version, or just write the activities in your regular calendar for the month.
+Also, most stores carry cheap advent calendars, make your own DIY version, create a holiday bucket list, or just write the activities in your regular calendar for the month.
 Do what’s right for you!

 And if you’re looking for something ready to use, sign up here for my Christmas activities calendar!